GitHub Repo: https://github.com/RCPilot1604/Player-Piano

 – Physical layout of the MOSFETs.
 In Japhillips87’s design, the MOSFETs are arranged in two rows.
 I wanted the MOSFETs to be positioned all in a single row so that I could more effectively isolate the high current section/high voltage segment of the PCB from the low current/low voltage segment.

 – Form factor.
-Due to me having JLCPCB USD$8 vouchers (for using EasyEDA) [this promotion has since been discontinued 🙁], I was limited to a 100mm by 100mm PCB outline (in order to enjoy discounted rates on my PCB order).
+Due to me having JLCPCB USD$8 vouchers (for using EasyEDA) [this promotion has since been discontinued 🙁], I was limited to a 100mm by 100mm PCB outline (in order to enjoy discounted rates on my PCB order). - I wanted to make some upgrades (after V0).
+These upgrades will be covered in the V1 section of the post.

 Software:

-• I did not understand Brandon’s code at all.
+- I did not understand Brandon’s code at all.
 This was likely due to my relative inexperience in OOP.

-• I wanted to add more features to the player piano:
+- I wanted to add more features to the player piano:

 – Rotary Encoder with LCD to change settings on the fly without having to modify the source code and re-flash the board